apache/tinkerpop/gremlin-go/README.md

 		fmt.Println(err)
 		return
 	}

-	// The returned promised is a go channel, to wait for all submitted steps to finish execution.
+	// The returned promised is a go channel to wait for all submitted steps to finish execution and return error. if <-promise != nil {
-	<-promise
+		fmt.Println(err)
+		return
+	}

 	// Get the value of the property result, err := g.V().HasLabel("gremlin").Values("language").ToList()